-Roger and his wife Mary traveled on a ship called Lyon.
+Roger and his wife Mary traveled on the “Lyon” ship.
 They traveled along with about 20 passengers from Bristol, England and landed at Salem, Massachusetts.
 The ship set sail from Bristol on December 1, 1630, and after 65 days at sea arrived on February 5, 1631.
 Only one passenger died during the journey.
 The son of Mr. Waye fell overboard during a storm and although he struggled for about 15 minutes, they could not rescue him before he went under.
 The ship was also carrying about 200 tons of goods.
 When the ship Lyon arrived, it had to navigate around and through a great drift of ice.
-Many of the poor lived in tents along the shore and had scurvy and many died7.
+Many of the poor lived in tents along the shore and had scurvy and many died.
 The Lyon was carrying lemon juice which helped many of the poor recover their health quickly.

 Map depicting tribal distribution in southern New England, circa 1600; the political boundaries shown are modern:

-Roger Williams and his family first settled in Plymouth for about 3 years8.
+Roger resided in Massachusetts for a very short time, but after some discontent moved to Plymouth.
+Williams and his family settled in Plymouth for about 3 years.
 Initially, he was offered to join their church and hold a position as the teacher.
 He refused because the church still held communion with the Church of England.
 At this point, it was clear Roger Williams was a separatist.
 With no position available, he focused much of his energy during this time to farming.
 He eventually became the assistant to Pastor Ralph Smith and was well-received by all in the beginning.
 After all, Roger Williams was a highly educated and eloquent Puritan minister at a time when the young colony needed such people.

 For at least two years through 1632, Roger Williams was a leading figure in the community.
-The leaders would get together for one reason or another and it was their custom that Roger Williams would propose a question or topic9, and they would each speak on the issue.
+The leaders would get together for one reason or another and debate with Roger Williams.
+It was their custom that Roger Williams would propose a question or topic, and they would each speak on the issue.